atimmeny27/ios-loc/README.md

 :-------------------------:|:-------------------------:
 ![](imgs/berlin-route-demo.png)  |  ![](imgs/berlin-route-demo-gmaps.jpg)

+## pymobiledevice3

+A majority of the heavy lifting for changing the device location is generously provided by [pymobiledevice3](https://github.com/doronz88/pymobiledevice3).
+Any problems related to `pymobiledevice3` should be dealt with there.

 ## Installation

 To get started, make sure you have Python 3 installed.
 Then follow these steps: